 Greetings!
-Welcome to the first issue of the Office of Sustainability’s Synergies.
+Welcome to the Office of Sustainability’s Synergies.
 It is my pleasure to provide an introduction to the history of the Office.
 Over the years, there were a number of different individual initiatives on our campus.
 However, we lacked a point of coordination for all ongoing activities.
 The sustainability effort received a strong endorsement from the students themselves who requested a student fee be established for support of projects.
 Our Board of Trustees authorized a $20 per student fee, and additional student-inspired projects began to evolve.

 During the summer of 2011, a search was conducted for the director’s position and our own Dr. Brian Fisher was selected.
 Dr. Fisher has been busy organizing a very small staff and students into a working network.
 The Office is a decentralized network hub designed to facilitate and expedite transformation of campus buildings, designs, approaches and behavior/attitudes on sustainability issues.